CrossRef/event-data-user-guide/docs/data/evidence-logs.md

  - `u` - The URL in question.
  - `t` - Timestamp.

-### Percolator attempted to match observation
+### Percolator attempted to match Observation

-The Percolator attempted to match one of a number of types of observation to a DOI.
-The log entry records the type of observation, the success or failure of the operation, and the resulting DOI.
+The Percolator attempted to match one of a number of types of Observation to a DOI.
+The log entry records the type of Observation, the success or failure of the operation, and the resulting DOI.

 The operations involved in performing this match are described in more detail in other log messages (such as percolator.match-doi-url.match).